Engin-Boot/capture-behavior-of-a-visit-counter-saurav-chandra/needs-facilities.md

 # Visit-counter for a Facilities Manager

-Scenario: Report visitor trends during a week of operation
+## Scenario: Report visitor trends during a week of operation

-  Given
+  Given: I have the data of a visitor coming to meet his patient.

-  When
+  When: I study his/her pattern/trend of visiting the hospital.

-  Then
+  Then: I report the trend for the visitor during a week of operation.

-Scenario: Alert when seating capacity is full
+## Scenario: Alert when seating capacity is full

-  Given
+  Given: I have the live data of seating capacity.

-  When
+  When: The seating capacity is full.

-  Then
+  Then: I get alert about the same.